soumili-prog/Crime-Analysis-Against-Children-in-India/README.md

 # Crime-Analysis-Against-Children-in-India
-This project deals with data analysis using a Machine Learning approach on the topic "Crimes Against Children in India 2017 onwards"
+Excited to share my project on Crime Analysis Against Children in India This project focuses on analyzing real-world crime datasets using data analysis and machine learning techniques to uncover patterns, trends, and correlations.

+Key highlights:
+• Data cleaning & EDA
+• Correlation heatmap analysis
+• Visualization of crime trends
+• ML-based insights

+Looking forward to feedback and suggestions!

 # Overview
 This project focuses on analyzing crimes against children in India using real-world datasets from 2017 onwards.
 The goal is to uncover patterns, trends, and correlations using data analysis and machine learning techniques.